dejijoelayo/dejijoelayo/README.md

 👋  Hi, I am Joel Ayodeji
-👀  I’m interested in Devops and DevSecOps
+👀  I’m interested in DevOps and DevSecOps
-🌱  I’m currently learning Multi Cloud
 💞️  I’m looking to collaborate on Cloud projects
 📫  Ask me about anything, I am happy to help
 💻  Connect with me on LinkedIn
-🐦  Let's talk more in Twitter
+🐦  Let's talk more on Twitter